rust-lang/rfcs/text/0000-coroutines.md

 ([blog post](http://erickt.github.io/blog/2016/01/27/stateful-in-progress-generators/)).
 The difficulty here is in computing liveless and types of local variables.
 The former is needed to decide which variables need to be hoisted, the latter - to declare their types in the "State" enum.
-It seems that an implementation would either need to replicate may Rust compiler passes (name resolution, type inference, possibly borrow checking), or find some clever way to leverage the compiler to compute this information.
-In the end, it is probably much easier to implement such transformation as a MIR transform, which is what this RFC is about.
+It seems that an implementation would either need to replicate many of Rust compiler passes (name resolution, type inference, possibly borrow checking), or find some clever way to leverage the compiler to compute this information.
+In the end, it is probably much easier to implement such transformation as a MIR pass, which is what this RFC is about.

 ## Alternatives designs